 RAD 220 - Patient Care in Radiologic Sciences

-This course introduces the concepts of optimal patient care, including consideration for the physical and psychological rocess.
+This course introduces the concepts of optimal patient care, including consideration for the physical and psychological needs of the patient and family.
+Routine and emergency patient care procedures are described, as well as infection control procedures using standard precautions.